 MONCLOVA ALERTS!!!!
 Interested in receiving text messages or e-mails alerting you to specific situations that may affect you or the area you live?
-Tornado Warnings; change in trash service dates; township road issues, fall leaf collection…Sign up for Monclova Alerts!
+Tornado Warnings; change in trash service dates; township road issues; or fall leaf collection…Sign up for Monclova Alerts!
 Monclova Alerts is a free service provided by Monclova Township.
 This is the tool we use when timing matters!
 Choose text or email options!
 Click here to sign up!

 Monclova Township was established on March 14, 1853 when Waynesfield Township was split into two smaller townships, Monclova and Springfield.
 Attractive housing, excellent schools and a growing economic base make Monclova Township the choice of many growing families and businesses.